deluan/dcd.js/README.md

 ###Usage

-* First you need to scan your folder tree (this is a slow process):
+* Before using it, you need to scan your folder tree (the first time is very slow):
 ```bash
     $ dcd -r
 ```